Pranay22077/Pranay22077/README.md

         night: "💡 return dailyRoutine(current_day++)"
     },

-    lifePhilosophy: "Time to Do it again Tomorrow 🚀" };
+    lifePhilosophy: "To Do it again Tomorrow 🚀"
+};
 ```